 From time to time, the fair value of assets associated with the donor-restricted endowment fund may fall below the level that the donor or the Act requires the Organization to retain as a fund of perpetual duration.
-In accordance with U.S. generally accepted accounting principles, deficiencies of this nature are reported in unrestricted net assets and were \$134,799 and \$468,103 as of March 31, 2017 and 2016, respectively.
+In accordance with U.S. generally accepted accounting principles, deficiencies of this nature are reported in unrestricted net assets and were \$134,799 as of March 31, 2017.
 These deficiencies resulted from unfavorable market fluctuations that occurred after the investment of permanently restricted contributions and continued appropriation for certain programs that was deemed prudent by the Board of Directors.
+As of March 31, 2018, the endowment was not in a deficient position.